Innlandet-Fylkesarkiv/file-converter/addingconverter.md

 /// </summary>
 ```

 To add the converter to the list of converters, add the line ```converters.Add(new NameOfConverter());``` in the ```AddConverter``` class.
-Assuming that the source code written for the converter is correct, and the settings are set correctly, the application should now use the new converter for the conversions it supports.
+Assuming that the source code written for the converter is correct, and the ConversionSettings are set correctly, the application should now use the new converter for the conversions it supports.
 ```csharp
     public List<Converter> GetConverters()
     {